silverstripe/silverstripe-framework/docs/en/reference/templates.md

 	$Modulus(value, offset) // returns an int
 	$MultipleOf(factor, offset) // returns a boolean.

-The following example demonstrates how you can use $Modulus(4) to generate custom column names based on your control statement.
+The following example demonstrates how you can use $Modulus(4) to generate custom column names based on your loop statement.
 Note that this works for any control statement (not just children)

 	:::ss
-	<% control Children %>
+	<% loop Children %>
 	<div class="column-{$Modulus(4)}">
 		...
 	</div>
-	<% end_control %>
+	<% end_loop %>

 Will return you column-3, column-2, column-1, column-0, column-3 etc. You can use these as styling hooks to float, position as you need.

 You can also use $MultipleOf(value, offset) to help build columned layouts.
 In this case we want to add a <br> after every 3th item

 	:::ss
-	<% control Children %>
+	<% loop Children %>
 		<% if MultipleOf(3) %>
 			<br>
 		<% end_if %>
-	<% end_control %>
+	<% end_loop %>

 ## Scope